Jason Liang: Road to GM

 Liang achieved his first GM norm in the New York City Grandmaster Norm Invitational with a score of 6.5/9, tying for first place with GM Vladimir Belous in April 2022.
 In June 2022, he was clear 1st by scoring 6.5/9 in the Eastern Ontario Chess Championship GM Norm Section held in Ottawa.
 In August 2022, Liang became a co-champion of Washington International after drawing GM elect Viktor Gažík and GM John M. Burke.
-In November 2022, Liang earned his second GM norm by scoring 7/9 at the Maplewood Invitational held in Waterloo, Quebec and simultaneously crossed 2500 in his FIDE rating.
+In November 2022, Liang earned his second GM norm by scoring 7/9 at the Maplewood Invitational held in Waterloo, Ontario and simultaneously crossed 2500 in his FIDE rating.
 He earned his 3rd norm in June 2025 at the Under-20 Pan American Championship in Asuncion, Paraguay.
+In May 2026 he earned a norm at the Chicago Open.
+He has fulfilled all the requirements for the GM title and awaits confirmation from FIDE.

 Personal life

 Liang graduated from the Belmont Station Elementary School in Ashburn VA receiving an Outstanding Academic Achievement Award from President Trump.
-He attended Trailside Middle School in Ashburn VA and AA Kingston Middle School in Potsdam NY.
-He is a current student of Potsdam High School.
+He attended Trailside Middle School in Ashburn, Virginia, and AA Kingston Middle School and Potsdam High School in Potsdam NY.
+He is studying civil engineering at Georgia Tech.

 Liang's father, Chunlei Charles Liang, is a professor of mechanical and aerospace engineering at Clarkson University.